USMS Members Kerry O’Brien and Clay Britt to Be Inducted Into Masters International Swimming Hall of Fame

 Britt built on that natural ability with hard work over the next several years and became a fierce competitor, training with the Rockville Montgomery Swim Club, a top-flight age group program just outside of Washington, D.C.
 He excelled, breaking virtually every record kept, some of which still stand, and earned a scholarship to the University of Texas.

-His freshman year at UT, Britt proved an excellent recruit when he won the 100 backstroke at the NCAA championship.
-He repeated the feat in his sophomore and junior years and took second in his senior year.
-He also set a couple of American records during his career with UT and was named an All-American in the 50 freestyle.
+His freshman year at Texas, Britt proved an excellent recruit when he won the 100 backstroke at the NCAA championship.
+He repeated the feat in his sophomore and junior seasons and broke multiple American records.

 “I had a great year training and a lot of fun,” he says.
 But when he got to trials, “everyone else had gotten faster but I hadn’t.”